cimcandrews/CapstoneOverview/index.md

 ## Read about the Information Response Team here!

-They were featured in the Anchorage Daily News this week.
+They were featured in the Anchorage Daily News.

 [https://www.adn.com/alaska-news/2021/02/10/alaska-public-health-experts-are-taking-the-fight-against-covid-19-misinformation-to-facebook-comment-threads/](https://www.adn.com/alaska-news/2021/02/10/alaska-public-health-experts-are-taking-the-fight-against-covid-19-misinformation-to-facebook-comment-threads/)